avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 criteria, such as:

--  All human nucleotide sequences associated with colon cancer
+-  All human nucleotide sequences associated with malaria
--  The sequence published in *Cell* **31**:375-382
+-  The sequence published in *Nature* **460**:352-358
--  All sequences from *Aspergillus nidulans*
+-  All sequences from *Chlamydia trachomatis*
--  Sequences submitted by Peter Arctander
+-  Sequences submitted by Matthew Berriman
 -  Flagellin or fibrinogen sequences
--  The glutamine synthetase gene from *Haemophilus influenzae*
+-  The glutamine synthetase gene from *Mycobacteriuma leprase*
--  The upstream control region of the *Bacillus subtilis spo0A* gene
+-  The upstream control region of the *Mycobacterium leprae dnaA* gene
--  The sequence of the *Bacillus subtilis* Spo0A protein
+-  The sequence of the *Mycobacterium leprae* DnaA protein
--  The genome sequence of *Bacillus subtilis*
+-  The genome sequence of *Trypanosoma cruzi*

-Say for example that you want to find all high-quality human nucleotide sequences associated with colon cancer.
-Firstly, to find all nucleotide sequences associated with colon cancer, follow these
+Say for example that you want to find all high-quality human nucleotide sequences associated with malaria.
+Firstly, to find all nucleotide sequences associated with malaria, follow these
 steps:

 #.
 Go to the NCBI website